polterguy/sephia-five/README.md

 1. Finish up the user module.
 2. Implement user _"lock out"_ if more than x emails are being read in a day, which would prevent an adversary from stealing a client that is already logged in, and rapidly reading every single email in a user's inbox, before you notice that your client has been stolen, and can change your password.
-3. Implement user _"lock out"_ if the wrong password has been typed more than x times, to prevent brute force password guessing attacks.
+3. Implement user _"lock out"_ if the wrong password has been typed more than x times, to prevent brute force password attacks.
 4. Allow users to change their passwords from within Sephia Five.
 5. Create a Debian repository, allowing for a single click installation process, on Debian based servers and clients.